atsushieno/aap-core/README.md

 ## Build Dependencies

-### Platform features and modules

-TODO: move those descriptions to `android-native-audio-builders` repo.

-android-audio-plugin-framework repo has some dependencies, which are either platform-level-specific, or external.
-Note that this is NOT about build script.

-External software projects:

-- lv2 category
-  - lv2
-    - libsndfile
-      - libogg
-      - libvorbis
-      - flac
-    - cairo
-      - glib
-      - libpng
-      - zlib
-      - pixman
-      - fontconfig
-      - freetype
-  - lilv (private fork)
-    - serd (private fork)
-    - sord (private fork)
-    - sratom
-  - cerbero (as the builder, private fork)
-- vst3 category (TODO)
-  - vst3sdk (no particular dependency found, for non-GUI parts)

-### cerbero fork

-The external dependencies are built using cerbero build system.
-Cerbero is a comprehensive build system that cares all standard Android ABIs and builds some complicated projects like glib (which has many dependencies) and cairo.

-### LV2 forks

-There are couple of lv2 related source repositories, namely serd and lilv.
-Their common assumption is that they have access to local files, which is not true about Android.
-They are forked from the original sources and partly rewritten to get working on Android.

-And note that access to assets is not as simple as that to filesystem.
-It is impossible to enumerate assets at runtime.
-They have to be explicitly named and given.
-Therefore there are some plugin loader changes in our lilv fork.
+(There has been a lot of structural changes to the source tree.
+Earlier it was mostly about how to build LV2-specific stuff.
+Now they are moved to [aap-lv2](https://github.com/atsushieno/aap-lv2).)

 ### android-audio-plugin-framework source tree structure

-- README.md - this file.
-- aidl - contains common internal interface definitions for native and Kotlin modules.
+- `aidl` - contains common internal interface definitions for native and Kotlin modules.
-- dependencies - native source dependencies.
+- `dependencies` - native source dependencies.
 Most of them are now part of [android-native-audio-builders](https://github.com/atsushieno/android-native-audio-builders/).
-- native
+- `native`
-  - plugin-api (C include file; it is just for reference for plugin developers)
+  - `plugin-api` (C include file; it is just for reference for plugin developers)
-  - core
+  - `core`
-    - include - AAP C++ header files for native host developers.
+    - `include` - AAP C++ header files for native host developers.
       - (plugins don't have to reference anything.
 Packaging is another story though.)
-    - src - AAP hosting reference implementation
+    - `src` - AAP hosting reference implementation
-  - android (Android-specific parts; NdkBinder etc.)
+  - `android` (Android-specific parts; NdkBinder etc.)
-  - desktop (general Unix-y desktop specific parts; POSIX-IPC maybe)
+  - `desktop` (general Unix-y desktop specific parts; POSIX-IPC maybe)
-  - lv2 (LV2-specific parts)
-  - vst3 (VST3-specific parts; TODO)
-- java
-  - androidaudioplugin (aar)
-    - lib
-    - test (currently empty)
-    - androidTest (currently empty)
+- `java`
-  - androidaudioplugin-LV2 (aar) - follows the same AGP-modules structure
+  - `androidaudioplugin` (aar)
-  - androidaudioplugin-VST3 (aar; TODO) - follows the same AGP-modules structure
-  - samples
+  - `samples`
-    - aaphostsample - sample host app - follows the same AGP-modules structure
+    - `aaphostsample` - sample host app - follows the same AGP-modules structure
-    - aaplv2plugins - library module (aar) that contains LV2 plugins (resources and manifests)
-    - aappluginsample - sample LV2 plugins to be consumed by out of process hosts
-    - localpluginsample - sample host and plugins bundled within an application
+    - `localpluginsample` - sample host and plugins bundled within an application
-- tools
-  - aap-import-lv2-metadata

 ### Running host app and plugins app

 AAP is kind of client-server model, and to fully test AAP framework there should be two apps (for a client and a server).
-Therefore, there are `aaphostsample` and `aappluginsample` for completeness.
-Both have to be installed to try out.
+There are `aaphostsample` and `aapbarebonesample` within this repository, but `aap_lv2_mda` in [aap-lv2](https://github.com/atsushieno/aap-lv2) contains more complete plugin examples.
+Both host and plugins have to be installed to try out.

 There is another sample `localpluginsample` which does not really demonstrate inter-app connection but demonstrates local plugin processing instead.
 Note that those plugins in the app is also queryabled and indeed shows up when `aaphostsample` is run (and if this `localpluginsample` in installed).

 On Android Studio, you can switch which app to launch.

 ### Debugging Audio Plugins (Services)

 When you would like to debug your AudioPluginServices, an important thing to note is that services (plugins) are not debuggable until you invoke `android.os.Debug.waitForDebugger()`, and you cannot invoke this method when you are NOT debugging (it will wait forever!) as long as the host and client are different apps.
 This also applies to native debugging via lldb (to my understanding).

 `aappluginsample` therefore invokes this method only at `MainAcivity.onCreate()` i,e. it is kind of obvious that it is being debugged.

 ### Hacking on desktop